litebird/litebird_sim/docs/source/mapmaking.rst

-The baselines are saved in the field ``baselines`` of the :class:`.DestriperResult` class; this is a list of 2D arrays, where each element in the list is associated with one of the observations passed in the parameter ``obs``.
+The baselines are saved in the field ``baselines`` of the :class:`.DestriperResult` class; this is a list of 2D arrays, where each element in the list is associated with one of the observations passed in the parameter ``observations``.
 The shape of each 2D arrays is :math:`(N_d, N_b),` where :math:`N_d` is the number of detectors for the observation and :math:`N_b` is the number of baselines.
 A visual representation of the memory layout of